TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.documentdbdatabaseaccounts/cosmosdblazyindexing-fairfax.md

   },
   "version": 1.3,
   "learnMoreLink": "https://docs.microsoft.com/azure/cosmos-db/how-to-manage-indexing-policy",
-  "description": "Configure Consistent indexing mode on your Azure Cosmos DB container", "longDescription": "We noticed that your Azure Cosmos DB container is configured with the Lazy indexing mode, which may impact the freshness of query results.
-We recommend switching to Consistent mode.", "potentialBenefits": "Improve query result consistency and reliability", "displayLabel": "Configure Consistent indexing mode on your Azure Cosmos DB container", "dataSourceMetadata": {
+  "description": "Configure Consistent indexing mode on your Azure Cosmos container", "longDescription": "We noticed that your Azure Cosmos container is configured with the Lazy indexing mode, which may impact the freshness of query results.
+We recommend switching to Consistent mode.", "potentialBenefits": "Improve query result consistency and reliability", "displayLabel": "Configure Consistent indexing mode on your Azure Cosmos container", "dataSourceMetadata": {
     "dataSource": "Kusto",
     "streamNamespace": "cluster('https://cdbfairfax.kusto.usgovcloudapi.net').database('LiveSite').LazyIndexing",